 I don’t make these cookies nearly enough.
-The year goes by in a blink of an eye and all of a sudden it’s the late fall, days are chilly, and I have a hankering for snickerdoodles.
-Thick and chewy and packed full of that cinnamon-sugar flavour that snickerdoodles are known for.
-These are, and I quote my children, “our favourite cookie ever!”
+The year goes by in a blink of an eye and all of a sudden it’s late fall, the days are chilly, and I have a craving for snickerdoodles.
+Thick, chewy, and packed full of that cinnamon-sugar flavor these gluten-free snickerdoodles are a family favorite.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

-In the bowl of a stand mixer cream butter and sugars on high for 3 minutes until light and fluffy with the paddle attachment.
+In the bowl of a stand mixer cream butter, granulated sugar, and brown sugar on high for 3 minutes until light and fluffy with the paddle attachment.

-Add in the egg and vanilla extract and mix until fully incorporated.
+Add in the egg (or flax egg) and vanilla extract and mix until fully incorporated.
 Scrape down the sides of the bowl.

 Cover the dough and chill for 1 hour.